olivierhagolle/olivierhagolle/README.md

 ###
 I am a researcher at CESBIO laboratory in France and an eengineer at CNES.
 My research is focused on optical time series of remote sensing images with a high resolution.
 I am the main author of [MAJA multi-temporal cloud detection and atmospheric correction software](https://labo.obs-mip.fr/multitemp/maccs-how-it-works/).
 If you look at my codes, you will quickly find that regarding coding, I am an amateur, with good will...

+To show some of our research, we are editing a very active blog: https://labo.obs-mip.fr/multitemp